 My Ideas About Creating Social Learning Software

-Interview with Marc Zimmerman of The Language Express
+Interview with Marc Zimmerman of Brighten Learning

 Today’s interview is with Marc Zimmerman, the brains trust behind the popular app for children and young adults with social learning challenges, The Social Express.
 Be sure to follow them on Facebook and Twitter to be kept up to date on any new content they have in store!